abrar2030/Flowlet/docs/06_Developer_Guides/Frontend_Development.md

-# Flowlet Web Frontend Development Guide
+# Flowlet Web web-frontend Development Guide

-This guide provides instructions for setting up the development environment, understanding the project structure, and contributing to the Flowlet web frontend application.
+This guide provides instructions for setting up the development environment, understanding the project structure, and contributing to the Flowlet web web-frontend application.

 ## Technologies Used

-The Flowlet web frontend is built using the following technologies:
+The Flowlet web web-frontend is built using the following technologies:

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool that provides a lightning-fast development experience.